deathworlders/online/content/books/deathworlders/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 “There was an irregularity,” he said, calmly.
 He’d broken out his cane again, even though he technically didn’t need it nowadays thanks to the nerve regeneration.
 But it came in handy as a prop sometimes, to make him seem older and more harmless than he truly was.

-He doubted whether Rockafeller was fooled, but the point was not to fool him.
+He doubted whether Rockefeller was fooled, but the point was not to fool him.

 “It must have been quite an irregularity,” the ambassador said.